-When you first create a new Dashboard using InstantAtlas Dashboard Builder you will be presented with a screen similar to that shown below.
-A default dashboard based on your ArcGIS Online web map is shown on the right hand side, a settings panel is shown on the left hand side and there are a number of menu options shown on the top bar.
+When you create/edit a dashboard using Dashboard Builder you will be presented with a screen similar to that shown below.
+A dashboard based on an ArcGIS Online web map is shown on the right hand side, a settings panel is shown on the left hand side and there are a number of menu options shown on the top bar.
 These various areas are described below.

 On start-up, a button at the top of the screen shows Edit Mode, which means that you can change the design of your dashboard.
 Click on the Mode button at the top of the screen to put the dashboard into Preview Mode so you can see how it will appear and behave once published.
 In preview mode the dashboard will show a Preview label.

 In ‘Edit Mode’ you are able to select different dashboard widgets by clicking on them.
 You can then drag them around the screen or resize them.
 You can delete a widget by clicking on the cross in the top left hand corner.
 Some dashboard widgets may be set to be hidden at start up or set as popups (e.g. the data explorer) so you won’t be able to see them.
 There may also be widgets that are hidden behind other widgets .
 To view these you will need to use the ‘Select’ menu within the properties panel to make them visible for positioning, resizing and setting their properties.

 The settings panel on the left hand side of the page allows you to set the properties for each dashboard widget, define overall styling and change the legend settings.
 With the buttons and the settings panel can be expanded to fill your screen or hidden so that the dashboard fills the width of your screen.
 A hidden settings panel can be restored by clicking the Settings button.